fireside-technology/firebase-remote-config/README.md

 const { FirebaseRemoteConfig } = Plugins;

 /**
- * NOTE: Web Platform only!
- * This method will initialize firebase app if not yet initialized.
+ * This method will initialize firebase remote config if not yet initialized.
+Note that it
+ * is safe to call but does nothing in iOS or Android as initialization is
+ * automatic on load.
+ *
  * @param firebase configs - from google-service.json or GoogleService-Info.plist
  * @returns void
  */